veprimmorina/Football_Club_Web_Application/README.md

 ![bileta](https://user-images.githubusercontent.com/65460301/230694611-ad724801-d294-4ea7-b86c-674f403bdeef.png)

 Football club can also manage their academy and collaborate easily with childrens who are registred in club accademy.
-The children will have the opportunity to keep up to date with latest news and also with their trainig schedule.
+The children have the opportunity to keep up to date with latest news and also with their training schedule.
 ![akademia](https://user-images.githubusercontent.com/65460301/230694606-8e3ae439-644d-47c1-85c7-d17b69f73ae5.png)

 These news and informations will be updated by the club management staff.
 Their will have access to different statistics and to modify web content.